thara003/simple-calculator/README.md

 ## Access the application 😎

-To access the application open [http://localhost:3000/](http://localhost:3000/)
+To access the application open [http://localhost:3000/](http://localhost:3000/) in your browser.

 ## Bugs found 😪

-There are some imperfections in the code , which will improved in the course of time⏳.
+There are some imperfections in the code , which will be improved in the course of time⏳.

 ## Contributions